 So, what can you do to keep your hard-earned money working for you — and not for your insurance provider?
 Use the benefits you have – NOW!
 There’s no excuse not to take advantage of them!

-Has it been a challenging year and a half?
+Has it been a challenging two and a half years?
 Absolutely.

-Was your dental office closed for a few months in the beginning?
+Was your dental office closed for a few months in the beginning of the pandemic?
 Absolutely.